Horticulture

 The label for Class H7 must conform to all relevant UK legislation in force at the time of the Show.

-Extracted honey must be exhibited in matching plain glass one-pound jars with standard lacquered screw caps.
+Extracted honey must be exhibited in matching plain glass one-pound jars with standard lacquered screw caps, except class H7 which must be at least 227g/8oz minimum any shape.

 Mead must be exhibited in colourless wine bottles without names, fluting or ornament.
 Stoppers must be easily removable.
 Minimum 375ml bottle.
 Bottle should be filled to within 2cm (3/4in) of the stopper.
 The exhibitor shall declare whether the mead is sweet or dry.
 The bottle will be labelled accordingly by the show steward.